Dar Al-Hijrah: Board of directors and executive committee

 The mosque's nine-member board of directors consists of the secretary general of the Islamic Society of North America (ISNA), the president of the Muslim Arab Youth Association (MAYA), the general manager of the North American Islamic Trust (NAIT), the president of Muslim American Society (MAS), the president of the Dar Al-Hijrah Executive Committee, and four other members.
 Directors serve for five-year terms, and new directors are elected by the currently serving directors.

+Abelhaleem Hasan Abdelraziq Ashqar, a Palestinian later convicted of criminal contempt and obstruction of justice for refusal to testify in a trial related to the funding of Hamas in the US, was a member of the executive committee.

 Dar Al-Hijrah has a seven-member executive committee; every two years four committee members are appointed by the mosque's board of directors, while the other three are elected by its membership.
 Imams Shaker Elsayed and Johari Abdul-Malik serve on the executive committee.
 Esam Omeish, former president of the MAS, is a member of the board.

 The mosque had 250 voting member families as of September 2004.